Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 * ArcGIS 10.2 or higher with a Desktop Basic (ArcView) license, or ArcGIS Pro 1.2 or higher.
 * The *Count High Frequency Routes at Stops* tool requires ArcGIS 10.4 or higher or ArcGIS Pro 1.2 or higher.
 * You need the Desktop Advanced (ArcInfo) license in order to run the *Count Trips in Polygon Buffers around Stops* tool.
-* All tools except *Count Trips at Stops*, *Count Trips at Points Online*, *Count High Frequency Routes at Stops*, and those in the *Count Trips on Lines* toolset require the Network Analyst extension.
+* All tools except *Count Trips at Stops*, *Count Trips at Stops by Route and Direction*, *Count Trips at Points Online*, *Count High Frequency Routes at Stops*, and those in the *Count Trips on Lines* toolset require the Network Analyst extension.
 * For the *Count Trips at Points Online* tool, an ArcGIS Online account with routing privileges and sufficient credits for your analysis.

 ## Data requirements